 What do these examples tell us?
 They tell us many things:

 - We usually say that something is “shrouded in something”, and not, for example, that “something shrouds something”.
 We could have learned this from the definition, which says that shroud is followed by in and usually appears in the passive voice (“usually pass.”), but examples are nicer than codes.

 - Both physical (hills) and nonphysical (affair) things can be shrouded in something.

 - Things can be “shrouded in mist” or “shrouded in mystery”.
 “Shrouded in the corner” will probably sound strange to native speakers.

 With this information, you are finally prepared to use the word shroud in speaking or writing.
 For example, you can imitate the example sentences and say “The negotiations are shrouded in mystery” or “The street was shrouded in fog”.
-This imitation can happen consciously (if you look at the examples while writing your own sentence) or in the magical “learning by input” way (if, say, in a week, you’re writing a composition and the phrase “shrouded in something” appears in your head because you have seen the phrase before in the example sentences).
+This imitation can happen consciously (if you look at the examples while writing your own sentence) or in the magical “learning by input” way (if, say, in a week, you’re writing a composition and the phrase shrouded in something appears in your head because you have seen some sentences with it).